ory/kratos/docs/docs/concepts/index.md

 there is no real difference between these two approaches as both represent a set of credentials valid for a certain domain or a number of domains.

-Still there is a vast solution set available for OAuth2 and OpenID Connect.
+Still, many identity systems primarily rely on OAuth2 and OpenID Connect.
 The reasons for this would perhaps include the following:

+- Assumption - it is certifiable;
+- Assumption - it offloads complexity to developers who need to interact with and figure out e.g. `AppAuth`, `PassportJS`, and similar OAuth2 and OpenID Connect SDKs developed by open source communities;
-- Assumption - companies offer complexity as security (In ORY's view pretty bad);
+- Assumption - selling complexity as security;
 - Assumption - the nature of closed source does not allow for new, open and de-facto standards to emerge and instead uses a consenus driven feature set, even if it doesn't fit the use case 100%.

-ORY Kratos tackles both assumptions as follows:
+While ORY Kratos is currently not certifiable, it tackles these topics as
+follows:

 - With inspiration from the approach taken in the Kubernetes Project, ORY provides an open source project that hopefully becomes an open standard in the future.
 - Prioritise simplicity and ease of use for developers.
 ORY Kratos integrates critical security components without relying on complex flows and protocols.